 Osaka Castle stands as the most famous landmark for visitors to see throughout the city.
 The 16th-century construction of Toyotomi Hideyoshi created this castle that maintains its attractiveness through seasonal garden views and moats.
 Inside, a museum showcases Osaka’s feudal history with panoramic views from the top floor.

 A visit to Osaka is incomplete without experiencing the sensory overload of Dotonbori.
-Known for its dazzling neon lights, giant 3D signboards (like the famous Glico Man), and mouthwatering street food, Dotonbori is the beating heart of Osaka nightlife.
-It’s one of the most exciting places to visit in Osaka for first-time travelers.
+Known for its dazzling neon lights, giant 3D signboards (like the famous Glico Man), and mouthwatering Japan street food, Dotonbori is the beating heart of Osaka nightlife.
+It’s one of the most exciting places to visit in Osaka for first-time travellers.

 Perfect for families, movie buffs, and thrill-seekers, Universal Studios Japan is one of the top places to see in Osaka.
 From The Wizarding World of Harry Potter to Minion Park and thrilling roller coasters, USJ delivers a full day of excitement and entertainment.

 As one of Japan’s oldest temples, Shitenno-ji is a peaceful place that contrasts Osaka’s urban energy.
-Founded in 593 AD by Prince Shotoku, it remains a significant spiritual site and offers a tranquil retreat into Japan’s early Buddhist heritage.
+Founded in 593 AD by Prince Shotoku, it remains one of the most significant buddhist temples in Japan, offering visitors a tranquil retreat while showcasing the country’s rich spiritual heritage and early Buddhist traditions.

 Located in the Tempozan Harbor Village, Kaiyukan is one of the largest aquariums in the world.
 With immersive exhibits and a giant central tank that houses a whale shark, it’s a must-see for marine life lovers.